-International students have two admission rounds - or periods - to apply to each semester.
+International students have two admissions rounds - or periods - to apply to each semester.
 Find out more about what is offered and when, and when you should apply.

 The First admissions round

-The first admission round is specifically for international students and has many advantages:
+The first admissions round is specifically for international students and has many advantages:

 - all courses and programmes taught in English are offered

 - the deadlines and admissions decisions are much earlier

 - applicants requiring a residence permit have the time they need to apply for and receive it

 - the extra time allows you to better plan for your move to Sweden

 The Second admissions round

-The second admission round is actually the regular admission round for students living in Sweden - the Swedish round.
+The second admissions round is actually the regular admissions round for students living in Sweden - the Swedish round.
 All courses and programmes taught in Swedish are available in this round.